Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Task-Oriented Communication Framework and Scope

-\emph{Remark}: We do not assume that the objective function is known in its analytic form by the task-oriented communication designer.
+\item There is a single, common, and consistent single-variate objective function, which is the effectiveness of the task at hand and it should not vary through the time horizon for which the problem is solved.
+The study for competing or non-aligned objectives for different agents is not considered by our framework. \item There is at least one agent with strict local observation, i.e., $ H\big( \vs \big) > H\big( \vs_k \big) \geq I\big(\vs_k; \vs \big) > 0$ for some agent $k$, otherwise there will be no need for communication among agents, where $I(.;.)$ denotes the mutual information operator. \item The actions selected by agents affect both the obtained reward as well as the state process.
+In other words, we are less interested in the scenarios where state and action processes are independent - these scenarios usually arise in distributed estimation problems which form another rapidly growing literature \cite{sedighi2021localization, liu2021rate, kipnis2021rate, shlezinger2021deep,dommel2021joint,EhsanTSP21,ZiyangTWC21}. \footnote{Note that in these scenarios, the state-process is usually considered to be momoryless source of information which technically differentiates between the methods that are useful distributed estimation problems and task-based communication problems that are the scope of our work.} \item We assume that the local/global response signal of the system is available to all agents at no cost.
+In case that agents have local response signals, we assume that the global response signal can be represented as a function of the local responses. \end{itemize} In the next section, we will show how the proposed TOCD framework can be applied in various application domains. \begin{remark} We do not assume that the objective function is known in its analytic form by the task-oriented communication designer.
 Potential side information about the equations governing the evolution of the system state and the objective function can be exploited to design task-oriented communication policies using optimization/dynamic programming techniques.
 Nevertheless, even if we only have access to sampled data points of the objective function, one could resort to machine learning techniques for data-aided communication policy design.
-Machine learning techniques can also be promising to give rather generic solutions to the problem of task-oriented communication design, since they can generalize over tasks and systems that are not analytically tractable.
+Machine learning techniques can also be promising to give rather generic solutions to the problem of task-oriented communication design, since they can generalize over tasks and systems that are not analytically tractable. \end{remark}